-Use this interactive map to help guide you in your travels!
-Each area is broken up with different colors for easy planning!
+Use this interactive map to help guide you on your travels!
+Each area is broken up into different colors for easy planning!

 This coastal town is probably the most famous on Mount Desert Island, it’s said to attract more than 2.5 million tourists per year.
 Personally, it’s not my favorite of the towns, but I think it’s the best overall destination for families vacationing in MDI and is also the primary gateway to Acadia National Park.

 - Eat Breakfast at Jordan’s Breakfast & Restuarant – I recommend the blueberry pancakes!